Skip to main content

 If you are using Cursor, you need one extra step after install: go to Settings → Tools & MCP and confirm all three MCP servers (browser-devtools, node-devtools, backend-devtools) are enabled.
 See Cursor setup for details.

-Open Claude Code or Cursor and give the agent a task.
-When it finishes editing code, IronBee intercepts the completion and requires verification:
+Open Claude Code, Cursor, or Codex and give the agent a task: When the agent finishes editing code, IronBee intercepts the completion and requires verification:

 1. The agent navigates to the affected pages in a real browser